 An official photograph will be taken of each recipient as they receive their certificate from the Presiding Officer.
 These are complimentary and will be available online approximately one week after the ceremony.

 If you wish to take your own photographs, we ask that these are taken from where you and your guests are seated.

 The Presiding Officer will be available after the formal proceedings should you wish to take photos with your phone / camera.

-You will need to contact the Department of Home Affairs to arrange a replacement on 131 880.
+You will need to contact the Department of Home Affairs to arrange a replacement via their website or phone 131 880.
 The City of Swan cannot issue or replace citizenship certificates.

 Auspire — The Australia Day Council WA, Community Citizen of the Year Awards